Everything to Know about Foreign Transaction Fees

 Do FX Fees Count When Earning Credit Card Rewards?
 Are FX Fees Considered in Earning Credit Card Rewards?

 Dynamic Currency Conversions are not free of FX fees.
-You might want to use DCC thinking you can avoid the foreign exchange fees this way.
-That is not always true.
-Some credit card companies will still charge you the fee while paying with SGD.
-Because the transaction can still pass through a foreign bank while using DCC and when that happens, it will be counted as a foreign exchange.
+You might think to use DCC as a way of avoiding foreign exchange fees, but that is not always the case.
+Some credit card companies will still charge you the fee while paying inSGD, because the transaction can still be processed by a foreign bank while using DCC.
+When that happens, it will be counted as a foreign exchange.

 If you’re still confused about the whole process, just keep the following two points in mind.

 - When traveling overseas, be sure to check how your credit card company is charging you.You can find this information online on their website in the ‘Terms and Conditions’ section.

 - Don’t use dynamic currency conversion.
-The merchants will choose a high conversion rate and despite using the DCC you may still have to pay an FX fee.
+The merchants will choose a high conversion rate, and despite using the DCC you may still have to pay an FX fee.